 Reniko opened her mouth to reply, and her mother’s words registered.
 “How did you know?”
 Apparently, she hadn’t been as good at hiding that as she had thought.

 “I’m not as daft as you think I am, Reniko.”

 “So you know I’ve been studying the Blade?”
 The answer was obvious, but it was all that Reniko could think to say.
 This conversation had taken a strange turn, and she was suddenly unsure where it was going.

 Monica Dorsalin sighed, “Yes, Reniko.”
 It was a sign of how tired she was of her arguments with Reniko that she didn’t continue on a tirade.
 The simple answer had not been what Reniko was expecting.

 “Well, why did you let me continue?
 I thought you hated anything to do with swords.”

 “I do, greatly.
 But, when I confronted Dertrik, he told me that you had been studying the Blade since you were seven.
 I could hardly stop something now when it had gone on unchecked for so long.”

 “How long have you known?”

 “About a year now, I was waiting for you to tell me.
-I’m very hurt that you felt you couldn’t tell me, but I understand.”
-The look her mother gave her softened as she spoke, she seemed to be getting used to the idea now that it was out in the open.
+I’m hurt, but I understand.”
+The look her mother gave softened as she spoke.
+She seemed to be getting used to the idea now that it was out in the open.

 “I’m just trying to protect you.”